SandwichGouda/Data/Data.md

     + Some older UNIX systems might store the actual password hash here, but modern systems use /etc/shadow instead.
   * `UID` is the User ID
     + This is the user ID number (UID) assigned to the user.
     + The UID is used by the system to identify the user, rather than by their username.
-It’s referenced for file permissions and ownership.
+It's referenced for file permissions and ownership.
     + In this field :
       - 0 is the root user (the superuser).
       - 1-999 are t ypically reserved for system accounts and services (like daemon, bin).
       - 1000+ are generally used for regular user accounts (though this cutoff can vary by Linux distribution).
       - So, you would see 0 for `root`, and typically 1001, 1002, ... for regular users.
   * `GID` is the Group ID
-    + It links the user to a default group, specifying the user’s group permissions.
+    + It links the user to a default group, specifying the user's group permissions.
     + The group name corresponding to this GID is defined in `/etc/group`.
     + The system uses the GID for permissions to files and directories.
-    + For instnace, if a user is assigned a primary group with GID 1001, they’ll inherit permissions associated with that group.
+    + For instnace, if a user is assigned a primary group with GID 1001, they'll inherit permissions associated with that group.
   * Comment (User Info / GECOS Field)
     + This field often contains additional information about the user.
-It’s also called the GECOS (General Electric Comprehensive Operating System) field, named after an early operating system.
+It's also called the GECOS (General Electric Comprehensive Operating System) field, named after an early operating system.
-    + Usage: It’s generally used to store the full name of the user, along with optional extra information (such as their phone number, office location, etc.).
+    + Usage: It's generally used to store the full name of the user, along with optional extra information (such as their phone number, office location, etc.).
     + It can contain multiple pieces of information separated by commas, though typically it just stores the full name.
     + Example: `John Doe`, or `John Doe,Room 101,123-456-7890`
   * `home_directory`
-    + This is the absolute path to the user’s home directory.
+    + This is the absolute path to the user's home directory.
-    + It is the directory where the user starts when they log in, and it’s where their personal files, configurations, and settings are stored.
+    + It is the directory where the user starts when they log in, and it's where their personal files, configurations, and settings are stored.
     + Most regular user home directories are located under `/home`, e.g., `/home/johndoe`.
-    + The root user’s home directory is usually `/root`.
+    + The root user's home directory is usually `/root`.
   * `shell` is the Login Shell
     + This is the path to the default shell that the system runs when the user logs in.
     + The login shell defines the command-line interface for the user.
 It can be any shell installed on the system (such as `/bin/bash`, `/bin/zsh`, or `/bin/sh`).